awesome-windows11/windows11/apps.md

 The possibility of producing a collision is small, but not unheard of, and is the reason why more secure algorithms like SHA-2 have replaced SHA-1 and MD5.

+An integrity hash (e.g. CRC32), sometimes called a "redundancy hash", has the properties necessary to provide a fairly good indication of accidental corruption of a file.
+These hashes will generally produce a different hash when a bit is changed, but will not withstand someone purposefully trying to generate a collision.
+For example, the strings "Maria has nine red beds." and "Steven has fifteen white tables." are different but generate the same CRC32 hash of 0ECB65F5.
+The general requirements for integrity hashes are as follows:

+A cryptographic hash such as MD5, SHA1, SHA256, or Keccak, has many more requirements.
+These hashes are designed to be highly resistant against attempts to discover any information about the original input data, or collisions in the hash function.

 [HashCheck](https://github.com/gurnec/HashCheck)
 <br>
 [HashTab](https://hashtab.ru)